Long-stay, relocation and monthly budget guide

 Buying may be possible, but it should not be treated as a casual travel decision.
 NIF, banking, legal checks, registry, notary steps, taxes, building condition, mortgage terms and insurance requirements all need independent review.

-Where should a newcomer live in Faro?
+Where is the best area for a newcomer to live in Faro?